Automated trading capabilities via MT4 trading platform

 The final asset type offered by City Index is its precious metal investing service.
 Clients can purchase metal bullion like gold or silver bars and rare coins through a collaboration with CoinInvest.
 Historically, these assets have provided a haven for wealth through turbulent economic periods.
 As a result, many experts believe that diversification into precious metals is an essential part of any portfolio.

-Spreads are fixed per asset and start from 0.3 points, while leverage ranges from 1:20 to 1:10 depending on the specific market.
+Spreads start from 0.3 points, while leverage ranges from 1:20 to 1:10 depending on the specific market.

 City Index excels in its equity investing department, with over 4,500 stocks from markets in the US, UK, Europe and Asia.
 Moreover, several ETFs are offered for speculating on the share prices of a group of companies.